indydevs/flutter/README.md

     # Use the always-upload-cache action to:
     #  - Restore the flutter state from cache from either the branch point (if it was set in the previous step)
     #    or the last run in the current branch
-    #  - After the run cache the flutter state using the latest commit hash as the hash key
+    #  - After the run cache the flutter state using the current commit hash as the hash key
     - name: Setup flutter state
       id: flutter-state
       uses: pat-s/always-upload-cache@v2.1.5